longview/SonyMDRemote/Readme.md

 * Write-protection detection seems broken?
 Can't find a way to detect that using the documented commands.
 * Repeat-modes don't work on my unit

+New bugs to fix:

+if track data is received before the get info, then the dictionary index will not match the track order

+when ejecting the disk the track listing is cleared in addition to the track lengths

 ## Will likely not be supported:
 * Recording
 * Track splitting/editing